The Vapor Phase Thermal System

 Is this only for dairies?

-Dairies are the initial focus because they commonly have both heating and cooling loads in a batch cadence.
+Dairies commonly have both heating and cooling loads in a batch cadence.
 The same architecture can extend to other food and beverage processes with similar thermal profiles.

 Aren't electric systems more expensive to run than gas or propane?

 When you combine chilled glycol and hot process water, the system can recover heat that would otherwise be rejected.
-Economics are site-dependent and evaluated during the site review.
+Economics are site-dependent but we typically see 40% total energy savings.